Juju Harris (footballer)

-Juliana Melo Harris (born 18 January 2007) is a college soccer player who plays as a forward for the Clemson Tigers.
+Juliana "Juju" Melo Harris (born 18 January 2007) is a college soccer player who plays as a forward for the Clemson Tigers.
 Born in the United States, she is a youth international for Brazil.

 Early life

 Born in Virginia to a Brazilian mother and an American father, Harris began playing football at age three or four.
 Her family soon moved to Florida, where she played for club teams up several age groups and eventually trained with boys' teams.
 She was one of the top players in the Girls Academy with Florida United.
 She initially committed to play college soccer at Florida State before changing her commitment to Clemson.
 She also trained as a non-roster invitee with the NWSL's Seattle Reign FC and Washington Spirit.
+She was ranked by TopDrawerSoccer as the ninth-best prospect of the 2025 class.

 College career

-Harris scored 7 goals in her first 16 games for the Clemson Tigers as a freshman in 2025, earning third-team All-ACC honors.
+Harris scored 7 goals in 18 games for the Clemson Tigers as a freshman in 2025, earning third-team All-ACC honors.